Blood type personality theory: Popularity

-Furthermore, according to one Japanese survey, more than half of Japanese people are fond of talking about blood type and personality.
-The research also says that people in Japan like blood-typical personality diagnosis and 1. talk about it with proper knowledge, 2. believe some relationships exist between blood type and personality, 3. feel its traits apply to themselves to a certain degree.
-The results of the two other surveys are the same.
+In a Japanese survey, more than half of Japanese respondents stated they were fond of talking about personalities based on blood types.
+The research also stated that people in Japan like blood-typical personality diagnoses, believe there is a relationship between blood type and personality, and feel its traits apply to themselves to a certain degree.
+Two other surveys showed similar results.

-Although there is no proven correlation between blood type and personality, it remains popular with the many matchmaking services that cater to blood type.
+Although there is no proven correlation between blood type and personality, many matchmaking services use it.
 In this way, it is similar to the use of astrological signs, which are also popular in Japan.
-Asking one's blood type is common in Japan, and people are often surprised when a non-Japanese does not know their blood type.
+Asking one's blood type is common in Japan, and people are often surprised when a non-Japanese person does not know their blood type.

 It is common among anime and manga authors to mention their characters' blood types and to give their characters blood types to match their personalities.
-Some video game characters have known blood types.
-Also, it is common for video game series to allow for blood type as an option in their creation modes.
+Some video game characters also have known blood types.
+Some video game series also have blood type as a customisable option in their creation modes.

-After then-Reconstruction Minister Ryu Matsumoto's abrasive comments towards the governors of Iwate and Miyagi forced him to step down from his post, he partially blamed his behavior on his blood type, saying "My blood is type B, which means I can be irritable and impetuous, and my intentions don't always come across."
+The Reconstruction Minister Ryu Matsumoto had to resign after abrasive comments towards the governors of Iwate and Miyagi.
+Afterwards, he partially blamed his behavior on his blood type, saying "My blood is type B, which means I can be irritable and impetuous, and my intentions don't always come across."

 Blood types are important in South Korea as well.
-The Korean webcomic A Simple Thinking About Blood Type depicts the stereotypes of each blood type and has been adapted as a short anime series in Japan as Ketsuekigata-kun! in 2013 and 2015.
+The Korean webcomic A Simple Thinking About Blood Type depicts stereotypes of each blood type and has been adapted as a short anime series in Japan as Ketsuekigata-kun! in 2013 and 2015.